Kingsland45/Portfolio/README.md

 Technology used: C++, Python, G++, Matplotlib, Pandas, Numerical Methods.

+# Java Sorting Comparisions
+In this Java program I implement several sorting algorithms on a random array of integers, comparing the sort times in nanoseconds.

 # Final Note
 Research and all work done by Austin Kingsland.